jinghuazhao/Caprion/README.md

 It looked to take 3.5 days on Cardio without unfiltered genotypes but ~12 hours on cclake, and once these are taken care of the analysis can be propagated.

 The (sb)atch file is extended to produce Q-Q/Manhattan/LocusZoom plots and extreme p values are possible for all plots.
+Note that LocusZoom 1.4 does not contain 1000Genomes build 37 genotypes for chromosome X and therefore they are supplemented with local files in the required format, namely, `locuszoom_1.4/data/1000G/genotypes/2014-10-14/EUR/chrX.[bed, bim, fan]`.

 ## 6. Meta-analysis